 “This LP was repackaged with various combinations of blank white, 1&2 , Dittolino Discs, and full printed labels.” [bobsboots.com]

 Released by Dittolino ca. 1972/3, either copied from the BBG original or the TMOQ – PoPo title shown below.

 1971: BBG LP Kindest Cut , matrix: RI 3145 / FIWN

 Most of the time when this LP is described or pictured, there is only a title sticker on the front and a track list sticker for the back:

 However, I have since come across this image and it seems that the LP may have been subtitled Blind Boy Grunt from the start but either: a. this insert was only available for a limited time, b. most people lost it over time or c. this is a fake (however, as BBG is an abbreviation for the title in question we can probably rule that out):

 Dylan recorded under the pseudonym “Blind Boy Grunt” in sessions for Broadside magazine in 1962/3.

 September 1972: TMOQ + PoPo Productions issued this as Blind Boy Grunt – copied from the BBG release; Matrix: Blind Boy g A / B [the lowercase ‘g’ easily mistaken for a ‘9’]

-Dittolini’s copy was just one of many, including this one by Berkeley, also ca. 1973:
+Dittolini’s copy was just one of many, including this one by WCF/pre-Berkeley label, ca. 1971/2: